 Between sessions, trainees read articles and book excerpts, write short essays and synthesize notes for speaking about buildings.
-While every CAF tour has a specific route, buildings and timing, one of the hallmarks of a CAF tour is that there is no script.
+While every CAC tour has a specific route, buildings and timing, one of the hallmarks of a CAC tour is that there is no script.
 Docents synthesize lots of information on their way toward personalizing their own talking points and storytelling.

-CAF trained its first docent class at the Glessner House in 1971.
-While the training program has evolved over the years, one of the key aspects of CAF’s training is the strong peer to peer learning environment.
-Each trainee is matched with three experienced docents who generously give back by serving as homework readers, coaches providing advice and practice time, and certifiers who assure that each new docent is ready to put on the red CAF shirt and lead a public tour.
+CAC trained its first docent class at the Glessner House in 1971.
+While the training program has evolved over the years, one of the key aspects of CAC’s training is the strong peer to peer learning environment.
+Each trainee is matched with three experienced docents who generously give back by serving as homework readers, coaches providing advice and practice time, and certifiers who assure that each new docent is ready to put on the red CAC shirt and lead a public tour.

 Delving into Chicago’s Built Environment

 Chicago’s rich architectural tapestry goes far beyond the iconic skyscrapers of the Loop.
 Neighborhood homes, schools, houses of worship, parks and commercial structures—the old and the new; big structures and small dwellings; buildings designed by famous architects and otherwise—all of these help tell the complex stories of our city’s development.

 In their first five weeks, docent trainees learn about the city through a wide variety of case-study buildings.
 In addition, big events such as Chicago’s two World’s Fairs; the Great Chicago Fire; neighborhood and suburban development; city plans; and canal, sewer, railroad and highway construction allow us to explore the intersections between Chicago’s people, its geography, its technology, and its built environment.

 Wishing you could be a fly on the wall at a docent training session?
 Or have we inspired you, perhaps, to start learning more about Chicago’s history?
 Here are a few suggestions from CAC’s Docent Training playbook.